Ursus ingressus

-Ursus ingressus (the Gamssulzen Cave bear) is an extinct species of the family Ursidae that lived in Central Europe during the Late Pleistocene.
+Ursus ingressus is an extinct species of the cave bear species complex that lived in Central Europe during the Late Pleistocene.
 It is named after the Gamssulzen Cave in Austria, where the holotype of this species was found.

 Description

 Ursus ingressus was a large cave bear with massive, bulky limbs.
 It was larger than Ursus spelaeus, which has been estimated to weigh an average of 350 to 600 kg (male specimen).

 Behaviour

-Some studies have suggested the Gamssulzen Cave bear to have been herbivorous, living of vegetation with little contribution of grass.
+Some studies have suggested the Gamssulzen Cave bear to have been herbivorous, living off vegetation with little contribution of grass.
 Other studies proposed Ursus ingressus to have been an omnivore, with participation of terrestrial and more likely aquatic animal protein, that exceeds the participation of animal protein in the diet of the modern brown bear (Ursus arctos).
 However it has also been suggested, that the feeding habits of cave bears can vary heavily depending on the environment.

 Skulls with bite damage from Zoolithen Cave in Germany suggest that Ursus ingressus came into conflicts with other big carnivores of the Late Pleistocene of Europe like the cave lion (Panthera spelaea) or the cave hyena (Crocuta crocuta spelaea).